 What to Read When You’re Heading Home for the Holidays

-Whether you're avoiding your nosy Mother-in-Law, the pies you still need to bake, or your annoying kid brother, let this list be your survival guide for the holiday season.
+Whether you’re avoiding your nosy Mother-in-Law, the pies you still need to bake, or your annoying kid brother, let this list of best holiday break books be your survival guide for the holiday season.

 Best Holiday Break Books to Take Home for the Holidays

 Seven Days of Us: A Novel by Francesca Hornak

 I listened to this quippy, heartfelt family dramady on a redeye from LAX to Michigan for Thanksgiving.
 If that isn’t enough proof of this book’s worth on your holiday bookshelf, consider that it’s set at Christmas and about grown children gathering for a week of weak wifi and familial proximity.
 Sounds like a great holiday break book to me.

 Raise your hand if you’re a fan of epic, century-long sagas.
 This one spans 250 years and generations of Massachusetts settlers, capturing a sense of home and family.
 It’s mystical and magical, though not explicitly holiday themed.

 Wine anyone?
 I know I could usually use a glass after a few days of the “anyone special?” questions.
 If you’re at all interested in the intricate, ludicrous and exclusive wine world, let Bianca be your guide.
 Bonus recommendation: Watch Somm on Netflix as a read-along.
 You’ll love this funny and lighthearted take.